-The Company currently has in place a 10% rolling security-based compensation plan (the "Equity Incentive Plan"), permitting the issuance of restricted share units ("RSUs"), performance share units ("PSUs") and stock options ("Options").
-As of Record Date there were 9,884,516 Shares reserved for issuance, 3,459,800 Options and 1,137,500 RSUs outstanding, with 5,287,216 securities-based compensation arrangements remaining available for issuance under the Equity Incentive Plan.
+The Company currently has in place a 10% rolling security-based compensation plan, permitting the issuance of restricted share units ("RSUs"), performance share units ("PSUs") and stock options ("Options").
+As of Record Date there were 12,138,109 Shares reserved for issuance, 4,362,301 Options and 1,225,000 RSUs outstanding, with 6,550,808 securities-based compensation arrangements remaining available for issuance under the Equity Plan.

-The number of Shares available for issuance upon the vesting of RSUs and PSUs awarded and Options granted under the Equity Incentive Plan (together with those Shares issuable pursuant to any other share compensation arrangement of the Company) is limited to 10% of the issued and outstanding Shares at the time of any grant.
+The number of Shares available for issuance upon the vesting of RSUs and PSUs awarded and Options granted under the Equity Plan (together with those Shares issuable pursuant to any other share compensation arrangement of the Company) is limited to 10% of the issued and outstanding Shares at the time of any grant.

-The Equity Incentive Plan provides participants with the opportunity, through RSUs, PSUs and Options, to acquire an ownership interest in the Company.
+The Equity Plan provides participants with the opportunity, through RSUs, PSUs and Options, to acquire an ownership interest in the Company.
 The RSUs and PSUs will rise and fall in value based on the value of the Shares.
 Unlike the Options, the RSUs and PSUs will not require the payment of any monetary consideration to the Company.
 Instead, each RSU or PSU represents a right to receive one Share or an equivalent amount of cash, as determined by the Board, following the attainment of vesting criteria determined at the time of the award.
 The Options, on the other hand, are rights to acquire Shares upon payment of monetary consideration (i.e., the exercise price), subject also to vesting criteria determined at the time of the grant.

 Pursuant to Canadian Securities Exchange ("CSE") Policy 6 - Distributions and Corporate Finance, companies that have an evergreen or rolling security-based compensation plan, must obtain shareholder approval of the plan within three years of institution and within every three years thereafter.
-The Equity Incentive Plan was approved by the Board on May 26, 2022, and instituted by the Company's shareholders at the annual and special meeting held June 29, 2022, so must be reapproved by shareholders no later than June 29, 2025.
+The Equity Plan was approved by the Board on May 26, 2022, and instituted by the Company's shareholders at the annual and special meeting held June 29, 2022.